Fethienv/django-sharding/README.md

 ### Step 2:

-1. To sharding model, you must inihrite ShardedModel, it will automaticly change the id by new id base on uuid3 and uuid4
+1. To sharding model, you must inherit ShardedModel, it will automaticly change the id by new id base on uuid3 and uuid4
 2. To use ForeignKey field you should import it from sharding.fields

 Exemple: